OpenAPI tool

 $ bal openapi [-i | --input] <ballerina-service-file-path> [(-o | --output) <output-location>]

-The ballerina-service-file-path parameter specifies the path of the ballerina service file (e.g., my_api.bal) and is mandatory.
+The ballerina-service-file-path command option specifies the path of the ballerina service file (e.g., my_api.bal) and is mandatory.

 If your Ballerina file includes multiple services, this command generates the OpenAPI contract for each service in the Ballerina file.